-Here’s an in-depth look at the federal laws, the new overtime rule being implemented in the new year, and a few steps on how to adapt.
+Here’s an in-depth look at the new overtime rule for 2020, and a few steps on how to adapt.

 Under the FLSA, employers are required to give eligible (or “non-exempt”) workers at least the minimum wage for hours worked.
 If they work more than 40 hours a week, they must be paid at least minimum wage and overtime pay for any extra hours.

-The current overtime rule stipulates has the pay threshold at $455 per week, or $23,660 per year.
-This means that anyone who makes this amount of money (or less) must be paid overtime wages if they work more than 40 hours per week.
+The previous overtime rule stipulated that the pay threshold was at $455 per week, or $23,660 per year.
+This means that anyone who made this amount of money (or less) needed to be paid overtime wages if they worked more than 40 hours per week.

 Who is “exempt” from overtime payments?

 Federal law states that all employees are considered “non-exempt” from overtime pay unless they meet certain requirements.
 Generally, workers who are “exempt” from overtime pay are executive, administrative, professional, computer and outside sales employees.